beancount/docs/docs/12_exporting_your_portfolio.md

 Exporting a portfolio with symbols that Google Finance does not recognize **fatally** trips up Google’s import feature.
 Google Finance then proceeds to fail to recognize your **entire** file.
 I recommend that you use explicit exchange:symbol names on all commodities that get exported in order to avoid this problem, as is described further in this document.

 Google Finance can also be a little bit finicky about the format of the particular OFX file you give it to import.
-The export\_portfolio command attempts to avoid OFX features that would break it but it’s fragile, and it’s possible that the particulars of your portfolio’s contents triggers output that fails to import.
+The `export_portfolio` command attempts to avoid OFX features that would break it but it’s fragile, and it’s possible that the particulars of your portfolio’s contents triggers output that fails to import.
 If this is the case, at step (4) above, instead of a list of stock symbols you would see a long list of positions that look like XML tags (this is how failure manifests itself).
 If that is the case, send email to the mailing-list (best if you can isolate the positions that trigger breakage and have the capability to diff files and do some troubleshooting).

 ### Mutual Funds vs. Stocks<a id="mutual-funds-vs.-stocks"></a>

 The OFX format distinguishes between stocks and mutual funds.
 In practice, the Google Finance importer does not appear to distinguish between these two (at least it appears to behave the same way), so this is likely an irrelevant implementation detail.
 Nevertheless, the export code is able to honor the OFX convention of distinguishing between “BUYMF” vs. “BUYSTOCK” XML elements.

 To this effect, the export code attempts to classify which commodities represent mutual funds by inspecting whether the ticker associated with the commodity begins with the letters “MUTF” and is followed by a colon.
-For example, “MUTF:RGAGX” and “MUTF\_CA:RBF1005" will both be detected as mutual funds, for example.
+For example, “`MUTF:RGAGX`” and “`MUTF_CA:RBF1005`" will both be detected as mutual funds, for example.

 ### Debugging the Export<a id="debugging-the-export"></a>

-In order to debug how each of your holdings gets exported, use the --debug flag, which will print a detailed account of how each holding is handled by the export script to **stderr**:
+In order to debug how each of your holdings gets exported, use the `--debug` flag, which will print a detailed account of how each holding is handled by the export script to **stderr**:

     bean-report file.beancount export_portfolio --debug 2>&1 >/dev/null | more